 After being part of the Backwoods Life crew for a while I have been accustomed now to taking tons of pictures of before, during, and especially after the hunts or fishing trips.
 One of my pet peeves these days is how people will do all this preseason work, scouting, putting time in the field, and then shoot a great animal but only take about a minute or two to take a couple of pictures.

 Don’t be afraid to use the filters and enhancements like on Instagram or any other apps out there.
-All that being said to just say, take lots of pictures of all your hunts and adventures so you’ll have those memories to look back on and share with your friends and family.
+Feel free to post your pictures to Instagram too, let all of your followers see what you’ve been up to.
+If you’ve not got many followers, you could always get a followers app to let more people see your content.
+Hunting might make a great picture for your social media platforms, be sure to take lots of pictures and upload them!
+Remember to also take lots of pictures so you have those memories to look back on and share with your friends and family.

 Jeremy Johnson, Backwoods Life Crew – Alabama